min2ha/ukwa-site/content/target/39575/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Impact of War on a Market Town, The

 The Impact of War on a Market Town is a project that will explore the impact of World War One on the town of Nantwich.